nodejs/nan/README.md

 [![Build Status](https://api.travis-ci.org/nodejs/nan.svg?branch=master)](http://travis-ci.org/nodejs/nan)
 [![Build status](https://ci.appveyor.com/api/projects/status/kh73pbm9dsju7fgh)](https://ci.appveyor.com/project/RodVagg/nan)

-Thanks to the crazy changes in V8 (and some in Node core), keeping native addons compiling happily across versions, particularly 0.10 to 0.12, is a minor nightmare.
+Thanks to the crazy changes in V8 (and some in Node core), keeping native addons compiling happily across versions, particularly 0.10 to 0.12 to 4.0, is a minor nightmare.
 The goal of this project is to store all logic necessary to develop native Node.js addons without having to inspect `NODE_MODULE_VERSION` and get yourself into a macro-tangle.

 This project also contains some helper utilities that make addon development a bit more pleasant.